gitthekid/Sound-Breeder/README.md

 Can I utilize a neural network architecture to combine two different sounds into a new composite sound?
 Furthermore, can I do this in a way that would be compositionally useful when making music?

-This interest arises from the immense breakthroughs in visual GANs, in particular ArtBreeder, a conolutional neural network based model that allows for intelligent merging of different images. https://www.artbreeder.com/
+This interest arises from the immense breakthroughs in visual GANs, in particular ArtBreeder, a convolutional neural network based model that allows for intelligent merging of different images. https://www.artbreeder.com/